indeedeng/imhotep/docs/quick-start.md

   </tr>
   <tr>
     <td valign="top">`SSHLocation`</td>
     <td valign="top">IP address range for SSH access to the cluster.
-The range must be a valid IP CIDR range of the form `x.x.x.x/x`</td>
+The range must be a valid IP CIDR range of the form `x.x.x.x/x`<br><br>Any SSH traffic coming from outside of this range won't be able to access Imhotep.
+You can change the IP address range later by deleting and recreating your stack.</td>
   </tr>
   </tbody>
 </table>